 In his real life, George is an award-winning freelance Director of Photography based in New York City.
 Over the past 25 years he has worked on numerous television commercials, films, music videos, documentaries, and promos.

 In 2000, George received his first New York Emmy Award for a spot lensed for Thirteen WNET.
 And in 2006 he took home two more New York Emmys for a WNET station ID campaign.

-In 2007, George and Chef Harry Hawk created the NYC Food Film Festival, a multi-sensory film festival where food films are screened along with the food profiled in those films.
-The 6th Annual NYC Food Film Festival was held in Oct 2012 and 3rd Annual Chicago Food Film Festival took place Nov 2012.
-In 2013 the Food Film Fest added a 3rd city - Charleston.
+In 2007, George and Chef Harry Hawk created the Food Film Festival, a multi-sensory film festival where food films are screened along with the food profiled in those films.
+The Food Film Festival is now held annually in three cites: New York City, Chicago, and Charleston.

-The book Hamburger America is coming to life in the form of a television series on Travel Channel (currently in development) and the free iPod/iPad app 'Burger GPS' was released May 2011.
-The completely revised edition of Hamburger America includes 52 new burger joints (for a total of 150) and is available at bookstores everywhere.
+The book Hamburger America came to life in the form of a television series on Travel Channel called Burger Land, and the free iPod/iPad app 'Burger GPS' was released May 2011.
+The completely revised edition of Hamburger America includes 150 burger joints, hundreds of photos and is available at booksellers everywhere.